traefik/traefik/docs/content/observability/metrics/overview.md

 ### HTTPS Requests Count

-The total count of HTTPS requests processed on an entrypoint.
+The total count of HTTPS requests received by an entrypoint.

 Available labels: `tls_version`, `tls_cipher`, `entrypoint`.